 How Upgrade alarms work

 Most Upgrade alarms monitor the vehicles central locking wires.
 For example when the alarm senses the doors locking it will arm, and then disarm when it senses the doors unlock.
 The trick is to teach the alarm to arm and disarm only when the remote is used.
 After all, it would not be very effective if you could disarm the alarm by simply flicking the cars unlock button on the door, or forcing a screwdriver into the door barrel and turning the lock!

 Teaching the alarm to operate from a genuine remote command is generally achieved by two methods.
 The first is known as the inhibit method, the alarm monitors the switches from the doors (or dash) lock/unlock buttons, if it senses the switch move before sensing the door motors unlock it will ignore the command, this way only a command from the remote which causes the door motor to move first will allow the alarm to arm/disarm.

 Hazard Flash Method

-Some of the better alarms actually learn the timing of the vehicles hazard and locking signals, rather than simply monitoring them.
-Anyway hopefully this has not been to technical to follow.
+Some of the better alarms actually learn the timing of the vehicle’s hazard and locking signals, rather than simply monitoring them.
+Anyway, hopefully, this has not been too technical to follow.
 I’m sure if you can follow this then the reviews found on this page will make sense to you.